Lucie Silvas

 Lucie Joanne Silverman (born 4 September 1977), known professionally as Lucie Silvas, is a British singer-songwriter best known for her 2004 debut single "What You're Made Of", drawn from her first album Breathe In—itself a hit in the Netherlands, Spain and the United Kingdom.

 Early life

-Born in Kingston upon Thames, England, her father is from New Zealand and is of Jewish descent; and her mother is Scottish and is Christian.
+Silvas was born in Kingston upon Thames, England.
+Her father is from New Zealand and is of Jewish descent; and her mother is Scottish and is Christian.

 Silvas learned to play piano at the age of 5, and had written her first song by age 10.
 She relocated many times between her parents' native countries as well as England.

 Career

 2000–02

 In 2000, Silvas signed to EMI Records.
 In June 2000, she released her debut single, "It's Too Late", which peaked at No. 62 in the UK Singles Chart.
 An album, entitled Forget Me Not, was also planned for release but EMI terminated her contract after the poor reception of the single.

 In 2001, Chrysalis Records (an EMI subsidiary) contacted her, this time for songwriting.
 She signed a publishing contract and, despite being without a record label to release her music, she continued writing and had songs recorded and released by British artists including Sarah Whatmore, Will Young, Gareth Gates, Rachel Stevens and Liberty X. Several of Silvas' songs for other artists have become chart hits.